wubw/BinweiBlog/2018/cryptography_introduction.rst

 * It is infeasible to modify a message without changing the hash
 * It is infeasible to find two different messages with the same hash

-HashAlgorithm
+Hash algorithm

 * MD5
 * SHA-1
 * SHA-256
 * SHA-512

-Hashing: One Way operation
-Encryption: two way operation
+Hashing is one way operation, while encryption is two way operation.

 MD5